mikeroswell/ratioScales/README.md

 <img src="man/figures/README-raw_exchange-1.png" width="50%" />

-It might make more sense to ask relative to some baseline (1 April 2020), is the Canadian dollar gaining or losing ground against the US dollar, and by how much?
+Let’s see, relative to some baseline (1 April 2020), is the Canadian dollar gaining or losing ground against the US dollar, and by how much?

 ``` r